Core Modules

 Listening for Events

-Here is how you can add a listener to an event:
+Here's how you can listen for an event:

-Node.js allows you to add multiple listeners to a single event.
-These listeners will be executed in the order they were added.
-You can manage these listeners using methods like once for one-time listeners and removeListener to remove specific listeners.
+The EventEmitter allows you to register multiple listeners for a single event.
+All listeners will be called synchronously in the order they were registered.

 Previous